PDRuff/ExampleFlaskApp/README.md

 # ExampleFlaskApp

-This is an example flask application deployed to a  uwsgi docker container
+This is an example flask application deployed to a  uwsgi docker container.